huslenanhaa/DISP-TEAM3/README.md

         "correlationId", variables.get("correlationId")
     );
 }
-This shows how a BPMN service task is connected to Java code using a matching Zeebe job type.

-How to Run the Java Worker Project
+Running the Java Worker
-Open a terminal.

-Navigate to the worker project:
+Open a terminal and navigate to the worker project:

 cd Java-Worker-Project
-Check that application.yml contains valid Camunda 8 SaaS client credentials:
-camunda:
-  client:
-    mode: saas
-    auth:
-      client-id: YOUR_CLIENT_ID
-      client-secret: YOUR_CLIENT_SECRET
-    cloud:
-      cluster-id: YOUR_CLUSTER_ID
-      region: YOUR_REGION
-Run the Spring Boot worker application: mvn spring-boot:run
+Run the Spring Boot application:

+mvn spring-boot:run
-Keep the terminal running while testing the process in Camunda.
+The worker application must remain running while process instances are tested in Camunda.

-How to Deploy the BPMN and Forms
-Open Camunda Web Modeler.
+Deploying to Camunda 8
-Upload the BPMN file from:
+Upload the following BPMN file to Camunda Web Modeler:

 Camunda-Upload-Resources/probuild-operational-model.bpmn

-Upload all forms from:
+Upload the forms from:

-Camunda-Upload-Resources/forms/
+Camunda-Upload-Resources/forms

-Deploy the BPMN and forms to the Camunda 8 cluster.
-Start a new process instance.
-Monitor the process in Camunda Operate.
+Deploy the BPMN and forms to the Camunda 8 cluster, then start a new process instance and monitor it in Camunda Operate.

 Example Test Variables
-These variables can be used when starting a test process instance:

 {
   "correlationId": "test-001",
   "toolAvailable": true,